Make a Sand Clock

 What You Do:

-- Pour very dry sand or salt into one baby food jar.
+- Pour the very dry sand or salt into one of the baby food jars.

-- Using a scissors, cut a piece of heavy paper that will cover the mouth of the jar.
+- Using the scissors, cut a piece of heavy paper that will cover the mouth of the jar.
 Punch a hole in the center of the paper with the hole punch.

 - Turn the jars over and watch the sand fall into the lower jar.
 How long does it take to fill the lower jar?
 Turn the sand clock over.
 Does it take the same amount of time every time?

-- Have your child practice predictive thinking by asking how she might change her sand glass to make it measure a different amount of time/ How would you build an hour glass – a clock to measure one hour?
+- Have your child practice predictive thinking by asking how she might change her sand glass to make it measure a different amount of time.
+How would you build an hour glass so it measures the passage of one hour?